 Each child responded differently to the restrictions given by parents.
 The most common response shown by children when given restrictions by their parents is to refuse, get angry and upset, so it takes patience for parents to give understanding to children about the restrictions that have previously been agreed upon (7 parents).
 A total of 2 parents stated that the response shown by their children was to refuse and cry, although in the end the child complied with their parents' wishes.
 3 parents stated that the child's response in responding to restrictions made by parents sometimes changes.
-Sometimes the child does not want to obey the parents' wishes and cries.
-There were 6 parents who stated that there was a change in the response given by their child at the beginning of the restriction and when the restrictions without any rejection at all.
-There were only 2 parents who stated that the child's response by the parents.
+Sometimes the child shows a positive response by obeying the parents' wishes, but at other times the child does not want to obey the parents' wishes and cries.
+There were 6 parents who stated that there was a change in the response given by their child at the beginning of the restriction and when the restriction had been carried out for a certain amount of time.
+At first the child refused at all when given restrictions, but after several months the child finally accepted the restrictions without any rejection at all.
+There were only 2 parents who stated that the child's response was still negative.
+The child showed tantrum behaviour when given restrictions by the parents.

-.....my son shows an (angry reaction) when told to stop playing with his smartphone....
+......my son shows an (angry reaction) when told to stop playing with his smartphone....
 (MZ interview excerpt)

-..... the most common reaction my child shows when he is told to stop playing with his smartphone is (sadness and crying)....
+...... the most common reaction my child shows when he is told to stop playing with his smartphone is (sadness and crying)....
 (AC interview excerpt).

-.....my son always (refuses) when asked to play with his smartphone, even to the point of (crying) when forced to stop (WR interview quote).
+......my son always (refuses) when asked to play with his smartphone, even to the point of (crying) when forced to stop (WR interview quote).

-.....sometimes my child immediately (obeys) when told to stop playing with the smartphone, but most often it is (refusal and anger)....
+......sometimes my child immediately (obeys) when told to stop playing with the smartphone, but most often it is (refusal and anger)....
 (LH interview excerpt).

-.....
+..........
 At first, my son immediately (refused) when asked to stop playing smarrtphon, but lately he has become (obedient) and wants to stop playing if told to....
 (GB interview excerpt).

-..... my son immediately (refused) when asked to stop playing smarrtphon, but lately he has become (obedient) and wants to stop playing if told to...
+...... my son immediately (refused) when asked to stop playing smarrtphon, but lately he has become (obedient) and wants to stop playing if told to...
 (DK interview excerpt).